sealionking/drupal_module_og-sm/og_sm_breadcrumb/README.md

 # Organic Groups : Breadcrumb
-Support breadcrumbs who are Site aware and allows overriding the root of the breadcrumb.
+Support breadcrumbs that are Site aware and allows overriding the root of the breadcrumb.